Ellieellie12/studio-session-tracker/README.md

 # Glass Studios: "Where Timeless Music Is Made"

-Glass Studios is a studio for the people welcoming anyone to come and express themselves and what better way to do it in a place that feels like home.
-You were given a voice and we want to make sure that it's not kept inside.
-Our company takes pride in providing our clientele a home away from home.
+Glass Studios is a home away from home and we provide our clientele with state the atmosphere needed to create.
+Our complany welcomes you to come and express yourself in a studio that was made for you.

 Description: "Glass Studios" is an easy to use full stack web application created to track studio sessions that are booked by clientele.

 # Getting Started:
 Click this link to explore & hopefully one day book with us: https://ea-studio-session-tracker.fly.dev